What Does Deep Breathing Do for the Body?

-We’ve all been there!
 Maybe you received an email from your boss saying, “We need to talk.”
 You quickly began to dread the meeting.
 Thoughts of what might be wrong, or how you might explain yourself, flooded your mind.

-As these symptoms continued, you noticed your breathing become more rapid and shallow.
+As these symptoms continued, you noticed your breathing becoming more rapid and shallow.
 Your mind raced through possible ways to calm yourself, and you remembered the well-intentioned saying, “Take a deep breath!”

 To understand why taking a deep breath might actually be counterproductive, we must first understand the fundamentals of the human breathing process.

 The Physics of Breathing